MLA 12: Section Programs

 13. How do I withdraw or cancel an abstract or presentation?

-All withdrawals or cancellations must be in writing and emailed to Brenda Dreier, meeting manager.
+If you withdraw before November 2, 2011, you may indicate this status change using the drop down box in the abstract submission site.
+After that date, all withdrawals or cancellations must be in writing and emailed to Tina Vickery, meeting manager.
 Be sure to include the full title of your abstract, abstract control number, and author name.

 14. My paper abstract has been accepted.
 Now what?
 Are there other deadlines?

-By Friday, February 11, 2010, update your abstract information in the OASIS system.
-This update must include: unblinding all sections of the abstract, adding “results” and “conclusions” if they were not included in the original submission, and updating AV and computer equipment needs for papers.
+By February 15, 2012, update your abstract information in the abstract submission system.
+This update must include: unblinding all sections of the abstract, adding “results” and “conclusions” if they were not included in the original submission, and updating audiovisual (AV) and computer equipment needs for papers.

 15. How do I order AV or computer support equipment for my paper presentation?

-Screens and microphones will be provided.
+An LCD projector, screens, and microphones will be provided in each section program room .
 You may order Internet access and other equipment at your own expense.
 Ordering information for additional equipment will be provided upon acceptance of your abstract.

 16. What are some general guidelines I should follow when preparing my contributed paper presentation?